liujch1998/infini-gram/docs/pkg_doc.md

 2. Install this package: `pip install infini-gram`

-3. Download the infini-gram index that you would like to query.
+3. If you'd like to run the engine on one of our pre-built indexes, download the index that you would like to query.
 For sake of performance, it is strongly recommended that you put the index on an SSD.
 See details in the "Pre-built Indexes" section below.

+4. If none of the pre-built indexes fit your need, you can build new indexes on datasets of your own choice.
+See details in the "Indexing Custom Datasets" section.

 ### Pre-built Indexes